 The resident service keeps the district logic practical

 The City of Salzburg runs two concrete service points for Liefering and the Forellenweg branch.
-Those pages do more than list advice slots.
-They also make the route logic visible: O-Bus 4 to Forellenweg-Siedlung, O-Bus 1, 7 and 8 for Laufenstrasse, plus the weekly consultation hour of child and youth services at the Laufenstrasse site.
+Those pages also make the route logic visible: O-Bus (a local electric bus) 4 to Forellenweg-Siedlung, O-Bus 1, 7 and 8 for Laufenstrasse, plus the weekly consultation hour of child and youth services at the Laufenstrasse site.

 That does not mean every holiday idea has to become a counselling story.
 It means the district is organised, and organised districts tend to work better across long holidays.